 When running touch probe cycles, Cycle 8 MIRROR IMAGE, Cycle 11 SCALING and Cycle 26 AXIS-SPECIFIC SCALING must not be active.

-HEIDENHAIN only gives warranty for the function of the probing cycles if HEIDENHAIN touch probes are used.
+HEIDENHAIN only warrants the function of the touch probe cycles if HEIDENHAIN touch probes are used.

 The TNC must be specially prepared by the machine tool builder for the use of a 3-D touch probe.
+Refer to your machine manual.